Funshyaj/room-filter-api/README.md

 3. tableName: string

 - FilterUtil.filter()
-  This is a utility function that filter the given table based on filter operators such as: 'gt (greater than)', 'lt (less than) and more.
+  This is a utility function that filter the given table based on filter operators such as: `gt (greater than)`, `lt (less than)` and more.
 It takes three parameters and returns a filtered queryBulder

-1. qb: SelectQueryBuilder<any>
+1. qb: SelectQueryBuilder
 2. filters: Filter[]
 3. tableName: string